SSpzcee/Asunder-PHB/phb/md/Suna Clans.md

 1 \+ X puppets will attack, using whatever the primary puppet is equipped with to decide what you have available.
 The speed of this technique is the speed of the primary puppet's choice of attack.
 If you spend AP to AP this down, the puppet's attack is also reduced.
 The attack has a \+1 bonus for every two puppets in the formation.
 This may be used to cause your puppet to perform any Taijutsu (Unarmed, Combo, or Grapple) you know, as well any Weapon Taijutsu you know which they have the proper weapon for.
 Doing this requires you to pay a Chakra cost equal to that technique's Stamina cost.

 Control Puppets: Defensive Formation (Speed Variable, AP X, Interrupt)
-1 \+ X puppets will move to protect you.
-You may choose any defense the primary puppet is equipped to do.
-The speed of this is based on the speed of the defense used.
-If you spend AP to AP this down, the puppet's defense is also reduced.The defense has a \+1 bonus for every two puppets in the formation.
+1 \+ X puppets will move to protect a target being attacked.
+By default this is a Speed 5 to have your puppets perform the Take The Hit action, automatically succeeding to protect you.
+The main puppet may make any defensive action it is equipped to, but the speed of this is increased based on the speed of the defense used.
+If you spend AP to AP this down, the puppet's defense is also reduced.The defense has a \+1 bonus for every puppet in the formation past the first.

-Control Puppets: Dodge (Speed 2 \+ X / 2, Interrupt, AP 1 \+ X / 2\)
+Control Puppets: Dodge (Speed 2 \+ X / 2, Interrupt, AP 2 \+ X\)
 Up to 1 \+ X puppets dodge a technique.
 This may be used alongside the user defending themselves (You may dodge too\!).

 Control Puppets: Prepare (Speed 5\)
 You prepare yourself to do something involving your puppets.
-This generates 5 AP, which does count towards your maximum but may only be used in actions taken with Kugutsu no Jutsu.
+This generates 5 AP, which does not count towards your maximum and is tracked separately with your primary puppet to a max of half your max AP.
+This AP can only be used in actions taken with Kugutsu no Jutsu and expires if you change primary puppets.
 This action cannot have its speed reduced.

 Control Puppets: Move (Speed Variable) You may move any number of puppets at once, using no AP.
 Every 1 AP you do choose to spend increases the Speed of their move action (but not this action, for you) by 2\.